Frequently Asked Questions

 Evaluate the redundancy requirements of your backups and select the appropriate option.
 For non-critical data, downgrading from GRS to LRS can yield significant savings without compromising necessary protection levels.

-While Azure Backup offers robust data protection features, organizations looking for enhanced flexibility, additional security options, and better cost control may find significant advantages in using N2WS Backup & Recovery for Azure.
-Here’s why N2WS could be the better fit for your backup needs:
+While Azure Backup offers robust data protection features, organizations looking for enhanced flexibility, additional security options, and better cost control may find significant advantages in using N2W Backup & Recovery for Azure.
+Here’s why N2W could be the better fit for your backup needs:

-Unlike Azure Backup, which has a fixed service cost and charges per number of protected instances, N2WS does not have fixed service costs.
+Unlike Azure Backup, which has a non-transparent service cost depending on the size of the VM, N2W has low, fixed service costs.

 Cross-Cloud from AWS to Azure